cal-id/piHID/README.md

-# Raspberry PI Zero as a HID Keyboar
+# Raspberry PI Zero as a HID Keyboard

 As root on the pi, running `server.py` listens on a socket and sends keypresses.